 I’m Julian Rothkamp, I live and work in Berlin.
 I run marketing and sales at fournova, a software startup that was founded in 2010.
 We are a small team and focus on the development of our product Tower, a Git client for Mac.
-Before I joined the startup world I worked for several years at Universal Music in business development.
+Before I joined the startup world, I worked for several years at Universal Music in business development.

 You just launched Tower 2.
 Which innovations or improvements came with the new version?

 Since we launched Tower 1, we received a huge amount of valuable feedback from our users.
 While the first version was already a great product, we knew that there were still many aspects of the software that could be improved.
 We worked on Tower 2 for two years, starting almost from scratch.
 The new version is completely redesigned and re-engineered.
-We added more than 50 new features, and invested a lot of work in improving the app’s performance.
+We added more than 50 new features and invested a lot of work in improving the app’s performance.
 Our main goal was to make it even easier for users to work with the – quite complex – version control system Git in an efficient and powerful app.

 How did you come up with the idea to start Tower?

-We wanted to work with Git in our team and when we made the switch from another version control system – called Subversion – to Git, we immediately noticed the lack of a good desktop app.
+We wanted to work with Git in our team, and when we made the switch from another version control system – called Subversion – to Git, we immediately noticed the lack of a good desktop app.
 We scanned the market, looked at the numbers and noticed Git’s fast adoption rate amongst developers.
-With this growth rate we knew that this market would be an interesting one to be in early on.
+With this growth rate, we knew that this market would be an interesting one to be in early on.
 As we bootstrapped, we did some client work at the beginning to finance the development of Tower’s first version.
-We quickly realized that this was the product we wanted to work on full time.
+We quickly realised that this was the product we wanted to work on full time.
 We solely worked on Tower for about a year and released version 1 with hardly any money left in the bank.
 We have been profitable since that first launch day in 2011.

 What is one of the core beliefs and values of your business?

 We believe that you can only create great products as a team.
 I’m extremely thankful to work with such talented and extraordinary people.
 We respect and rely on each other and strive for the highest possible quality.
-It makes work not only more fun, it’s also essential to make an impact with your product.
+It makes work not only more fun, but it’s also essential to make an impact with your product.
 Tower is used by tens of thousands of users every day.
 We wouldn’t be where we are today without our great team.

 How do you drive adoption and growth for your business?

-Before we launched we handpicked our first users.
-Making sure that we had beta users that could give us not only valuable feedback, but also help us with the launch.
+Before we launched, we handpicked our first users.
+Making sure that we had beta users that could give us not only valuable feedback but also help us with the launch.
 Having beta users with a great standing in the design and developer community can really boost your launch.
 Your first users will be the first ones to market your product to their network.
 It’s worth investing the time to have the right user base at the beginning.

-In terms of adoption and growth, you will need to offer more than just your product.
+Regarding adoption and growth, you will need to offer more than just your product.
 As the author Nathan Barry says, “Teach everything you know” – and that’s what we do.
 We invest a lot of time and effort in content marketing.
 We blog, write guest posts and tutorials.
 Our help and learning material goes beyond the standard.
 We published a book and released a stand-alone learning platform with a free online book, videos and webinars to help users get started with Git and eventually testing our app.
 We keep our marketing budget small, on purpose.
 It keeps you creative and helps you to find other ways than simply booking ads.
 Don’t focus solely on the product.
 Rather make your users awesome.
 Deliver value and help people.
 This will put you in a different spotlight.

 What would you wish you’d have known before founding Tower?

-You’ll probably never again learn so much in such a short period of time as when founding a startup and bringing your first product to market.
+You’ll probably never again learn so much in such a short period as when founding a startup and bringing your first product to market.
 We learned a lot during the whole process.
 Even if we had failed, it would have still been worth it.
 Each of us has grown as a person and a professional.
 You don’t need to know how to found a company.
 You’ll learn it on the way.